 If you want to dye your Easter eggs in a more environmentally friendly way this year (with some serious retro vibes, to boot), you can’t go wrong with these natural approaches and design ideas.

 Natural dyes are a fun craft for kids.
 Unlike the drop-the-tablet approach, though, making natural Easter egg dyes takes a little more time.
-But it’s totally worth it, given the cool-looking results, and the fact that you won’t be getting any Yellow #5 artificial dye on your eggs.
+Still, it’s totally worth it, given the results, and the fact that you won’t be getting any Yellow #5 artificial dye on your eggs.

 Here’s how to dye and decorate your Easter eggs naturally!